-Dr. Song teaches courses on urban spatial structure, land use and environmental planning, land use regulations, contemporary urbanism in China, and Geographic Information Systems.
+Dr. Song teaches courses on land use and environmental planning, land use regulations, workshop, and Geographic Information Systems.

 Research and professional activities

 Dr. Song has served as a Research Affiliate at the National Center for Smart Growth at the University of Maryland and a Faculty Fellow at the Lincoln Institute of Land Policy.
 She has also served as a consultant on urban planning for the city government of Shenzhen, and a consultant on land use and transportation integration for Beijing Municipal Institute of City Planning and Design in China.
-Dr. Song also had professional experiences as a planner and an architect in China.
-For more recent and frequent updates on her research in Chinese, click here.
+For more recent and frequent updates on her research projects in Chinese, click here.

 Selected Recent and Ongoing Research Projects: